Supported by Trek

 Demand for entries at the eMTB Challenge will again be high this year.
 “Meeting with like-minded people, exploring fantastic trails on an eMTB, rising to the challenge and having a great time – these are the reasons why we organised the series”, says Claus Fleischer.
 “The racing format was extremely well received among eMountain bikers of all abilities”.
 Starting places have again been limited to 150 per event this year.

-Riders can look forward to varied trails against an impressive scenic backdrop in all five countries.
+Riders can look forward to varied trails against an impressive scenic backdrop in all four countries.